bmwille/bmwille/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on: Surviving the semester
+- 🐢 I’m currently working on: Surviving the semester
-- 🌱 Some things I'm intersted to learn:
+- 🌱 Some things I'm intersted to learn: Electronic/radiation materials in Aerospace
-- 🤔 My goal for the semester: figure out what subject to take tech E's in
+- 🤔 My goal for the semester: Figure out what subject to take tech E's in
 - :sunglasses: I'm looking forward to: A warm summer and beaches 🌊